awu626/STAT-4830-project/FinalReport.md

 ## Basic Performance Metrics

 The number-predicting GRPO model essentially had an accuracy of 0.
-As a side note, we mistakenly displayed incorrect accuracies in the final presentation as there were a couple of crucial mistakes made in the calculations.
+As a side note, we mistakenly displayed incorrect accuracies in the final presentation for GRPO as there were a couple of crucial mistakes made in the calculations.
 The NLS scores, however, remain the same.
 The formula-predicting GRPO model did better, as it actually seemed to learn the context behind the questions.
 It’s NLS averaged out to about 0.50 and the accuracy was significantly lower at around 0.1 (both have baseline ~0).
 This goes back to the issue of exactness - with many tokens in the answer, and an average NLS of 0.50, the chance that all the tokens are completely correct is very slim.
 Our final FLAN-T5 model performed better.
 Its average NLS was >0.80, and the accuracy was 0.72 (baselines of ~0.2 and ~0).
 The results show that the FLAN-T5 model was making the right connections between word problem and formula.

 ## Test Case Results